 Buxom Customizable Eyeshadow Bar Palette

 I reviewed the “Look All You Want” version here.
-I couldn’t find the empty palette casing selling separately but a filled case which includes 6 shades costs $50 which is great value (Sephora claims $105 value and each refill costs $15 so that makes the case worth $15).
+I couldn’t find the empty palette casing selling separately but a filled case which includes 6 shades costs $50 which is great value (Sephora claims $105 value and each refill costs $15 so the case would be worth $15).

 Pros: Sturdy construction, mirror, good value